DecisionsDev/odm-docker-kubernetes/eks/README.md

 $ kubectl create secret generic odm-db-secret --from-literal=db-user=postgres --from-literal=db-password=postgres
 ```

-#### Create the Kubernetes secret with certificate
+##### Create the Kubernetes secret with certificate

 ```bash
 $ kubectl create secret generic mycompany-secret --from-file=keystore.jks=mycompany.jks --from-file=truststore.jks=truststore.jks --from-literal=keystore_password=password --from-literal=truststore_password=password
 ```

 The certificate must be the same as the one you used to enable TLS connections in your ODM release.
-For more information, see Defining the security certificate and Working with certificates and SSL.
+For more information, see [Defining the security certificate](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.icp/topics/tsk_replace_security_certificate.html?view=kc) and [Working with certificates and SSL](https://www.ibm.com/links?url=https%3A%2F%2Fdocs.oracle.com%2Fcd%2FE19830-01%2F819-4712%2Fablqw%2Findex.html).

-#### Installing an ODM helm release
+#### Install an ODM Helm release

-Install a Kubernetes release with the default configuration and a name of my-odm-prod-release by using the following command.
+Install a Kubernetes release with the default configuration and a name of `my-odm-prod-release` by using the following command (??).

 #### Generate the template file